CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

     }

 .. warning:: If using Motion Magic control mode, robot code should additionally poll getActiveTrajectoryPosition() routine/VI to determine when final target position has been reached.
-   This is because the closed-loop error corresponds how well the position profile is tracking, not when profiled manuever is complete.
+   This is because the closed-loop error corresponds how well the position profile is tracking, not when profiled maneuver is complete.

 Closed-Loop Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~